Family Leave Works New York

 When can moms take bonding leave?

 Moms have the right to take bonding leave at any point within the first 12 months following a child’s birth or placement for adoption or foster care.
 If a child has two parents, each parent (of any gender) has the right to up to eight weeks of paid family leave.
-If you welcome a new child before January 1, 2018, you can still take paid family leave after January 1, so long as you take your leave within 12 months of the child’s birth or placement.
+If you welcomed a new child before January 1, 2018, you can still take paid family leave after January 1, so long as you take your leave within 12 months of the child’s birth or placement.

 What family members can leave be taken to care for?